insight-platform/Savant/docs/adapters.md

 The `PUB/SUB` is not a reliable communication pair, which means that if the subscriber is slow the frames will be dropped; the `PUB` part never blocks.
 To overcome that the adapter must handle incoming frames in a sophisticated way (e.g. using internal queueing).

-Generally we recommend using the `PUB/SUB` in the following scenarious:
+Generally we recommend using the `PUB/SUB` in the following scenarios:
-- you work with raw frames from CAM (MJPEG, RGB, etc) and if the processing is slow you can afford dropping frames;
+- you work with raw frames from CAM (MJPEG, RGB, etc.) and if the processing is slow you can afford dropping frames;
 - you implemented the adapter in the way to read frames from the socket fast and know how to queue them internally.

 Antipattern example: passing video files to the framework with no `SYNC` mode set.

-Pattern example: Always-On RTSP Sink Adapter when multiple streams are casted.
+Pattern example: Always-On RTSP Sink Adapter when multiple streams are cast.

 ### DEALER/ROUTER